-2021 2020
+2022 2021

-Balance at beginning of year \$ 1,652 \$ 1,545
+Balance at beginning of year \$ 1,692 \$ 1,652

-Provision 212 212
+Provision (395) 212

-Write-offs (172) (105)
+Write-offs (223) (172)

-Balance at end of year \$ 1,692 \$ 1,652
+Balance at end of year \$ 1,074 \$ 1,692

 On June 9, 2014, an aircraft leased to Air Indus suffered significant damage as the result of a terrorist attack.
 At that time, the Company recorded an impairment to the asset of \$2.5 million to adjust the carrying amount to the estimated residual value of \$1.1 million.
-An insurance claim was filed and the insurance company is negotiating the final settlement owed to the Company.
-The Company has recorded an insurance receivable of \$2.5 million, offsetting the impairment loss, which has been recorded in accounts receivable.
-In accordance with U.S. GAAP, the probable amount of the insurance receivable to the amount of the loss recognized, was recorded as the insurance receivable.
-The Company believes that recovery of this insurance receivable is probable and is working with the insurer on settling the claim by negotiating the final settlement to the Company.
+The Company filed an insurance claim and recorded an insurance receivable of \$2.5 million, offsetting the impairment loss, which was recorded in accounts receivable in the Company's Consolidated Balance Sheet as of December 31, 2021.
+In accordance with U.S. GAAP, the probable amount of the insurance recovery, limited to the amount of the loss recognized, was recorded as the insurance receivable.
+Effective November 30, 2022, a final settlement was reached and insurance proceeds net of expenses of \$4.2 million were received, of which \$1.7 million was classified as other income on the Consolidated Statement of Operations.